williko/Profile-Changer/README.md

 Deployment Steps:

+STEPS:

-STEPS: 	1.Clone the Project from github
+1.Clone the Project from github

 2.Open the project using Android Studio

 2.Build the project

 3.Run the project using emulator or using Android Mobile phone

 Details-

-*I have used databace is SQ Lite*
+*I have used databace for SQ Lite*

 **App is compatible in android version 8.0+ .**